Infrared astronomy: Space observatories

-ESA is developing its own near-infrared satellite, the Euclid satellite, with planned launch in 2023.

 Many other smaller space-missions and space-based detectors of infrared radiation have been operated in space.
 These include the Infrared Telescope (IRT) that flew with the Space Shuttle.

 The Submillimeter Wave Astronomy Satellite (SWAS) is sometimes mentioned as an infrared satellite, although it is a submillimeter satellite.

 Infrared instruments on space telescopes

 For many space telescopes, only some of the instruments are capable of infrared observation.
 Below are listed some of the most notable of these space observatories and instruments: